ImrulkayeSifat/filetransfer/README.md

 * Multiple client can upload files to TCP server.
 * Multiple client can  Downloading files to local machine from server.
 * Deleting files from server(only administrator).
+* Client's can see text and image preview when he want to download the file.
-* now we wiil see
+* Now we wiil see

 error messege